Economy of Baku: Heavy industry

 Baku's main branches of heavy industry include oil and gas extraction, shipbuilding, steelmaking, mechanical engineering, and chemical manufacturing.
 The city also manufactures equipment for local and international oil and gas extraction, including a deep foundation plant in Sahil, and engineering plant in Keshla and clay and steel plants in Binagadi.

 The Baku Steel Company meets local demand for casting imported steel.
 It has two electric arc furnaces and three rolling lines, with an annual steel-production capacity of 1,000,000 tonnes.
 The company manufactures rebar, square and round billets, channels, rolled wire, angle bars, I-beams, square and round rods, and related products.
 Steel Structures, the open joint-stock company Baku Steel Construction, and several other plants produce products for the construction industry.
-Radio-electronics factories and car and shipbuilding plants also operate in the city.
+Radio-electronics factories and car and shipbuilding plants (Baku Shipyard) also operate in the city.
 The Gozdak, Shuvalan, and Korgöz quarries surrounding Baku produce sawn stones.
 Reinforced concrete, asbestos and brick plants, and the Garadagh cement plant produce construction materials.